Gambia travel guide

 Terrorist attacks in The Gambia can’t be ruled out.
 Attacks could be indiscriminate.
 You should be vigilant, especially in places visited by foreigners.

-It hasn’t always been possible for the British Embassy to gain early access to detained British nationals in The Gambia.
-If you’re living in The Gambia, you should contact the British Embassy who will be able to advise on how to contact consular staff in the event of an emergency.
+It hasn’t always been possible for the British High Commission to gain early access to detained British nationals in The Gambia.
+If you’re living in The Gambia, you should contact the British High Commission who will be able to advise on how to contact consular staff in the event of an emergency.

 In the years before the new government took office, some foreign nationals were detained by the police in relation to homosexuality.
 Although homosexuality remains illegal, the new government has taken a softer stance on many issues, including homosexuality.